ocharles/blog/posts/2014-05-28-pure-batched-queries.md

 ---
-title: A Batch Querying Applicative Functor Without IORefs
+title: "A Batch Querying Applicative Functor Without IORefs"
 ---

 Regular readers of my blog will remember that I recently blogged about a